What is Knowledge Management?

 What is the next big thing in KM?

-6. What is the next big thing in KM?
+9. What is the next big thing in KM?

 Additional APQC Resources

-Is knowledge management here to stay?
+Is Knowledge Management here to stay?

-7. Is knowledge management here to stay?
+10. Is knowledge management here to stay?

 When defined broadly, knowledge management is a highly robust discipline that is represented in almost every large organization.
 Admittedly, it is practiced under many names—knowledge sharing, social learning, and virtual collaboration are common variations—and KM duties often get rolled into other functions such as strategy, IT, HR, and organizational learning.
-But as long as organizations recognize the need to connect employees to information, expertise, and one another, they will need KM infrastructure and people who know how to manage it.

 Additional APQC Resources